ccfrauasgr2/pet-detection/docs/Group_2_SS23_ProjectReport.md

   mkdir -p ~/.ssh

   # Change permissions of the ".ssh" directory to "700"
-  # "700" means that the ONLY the owner of the directory (<admin>) has read, write, and execute permissions
+  # "700" means that ONLY the owner of the directory (<admin>) has read, write, and execute permissions
   chmod 700 ~/.ssh

   # Generate SSH key